 - “Child in The Bush” by Frederick McCubbin is a painting that revisited a central theme in McCubbin’s work which focused on narratives of vulnerable children stranded in the Australian Bush.
-This painting depicts a girl wandering through the bush carrying a basket, collecting wildflowers or berries.
-Her white dress stands out in her surrounds.
-The landscape in this painting was close to McCubbin’s residence at Mount Macedon in Victoria, Australia and the child in the image was the artist’s youngest daughter.
-McCubbin made skilful use of a palette knife to apply flecks of green, blue and tan, pink and violet colours.
+This painting depicts a girl wandering through the bush carrying a basket, collecting wildflowers, or berries.
+Her white dress stands out in her surroundings.
+The landscape in this painting was close to McCubbin’s residence at Mount Macedon in Victoria, Australia, and the child in the image was the artist’s youngest daughter.
+McCubbin made skillful use of a palette knife to apply flecks of green, blue, and tan, pink, and violet colors.
 McCubbin was an Australian painter and prominent member of the Heidelberg School art movement, also known as Australian Impressionism.
 Museum: National Gallery of Australia

-During the 1870s and 1880s, European artists immigrated to Australia and brought their experience of “plein–air” movement, to Australia.
+During the 1870s and 1880s, European artists immigrated to Australia and brought their experience of the “Plein–air” movement to Australia.
 Through their work and teaching, they made significant contributions to the development of Impressionism in Australia.
 Drawing on naturalist and impressionist ideas, they sought to capture Australian life, the bush, and the sunlight of the country.

 Australian Impressionism is notable for its compositions of Australia’s cultural heritage.
 During the period after Australia’s Federation in 1901, Australian nationalism and Australian Impressionists provided works that have become icons of a passing Australia.